MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/about-mapi-additions.md

 - **[PR_IPM_TASK_ENTRYID](pidtagipmtaskentryid-canonical-property.md)**

-The following properties are exposed by store objects and are used in searching specific elements of an e-mail on the store.
+The following properties are exposed by store objects and are used in searching specific elements of an email on the store.

 - **[PR_SEARCH_ATTACHMENTS_W](pidtagsearchattachments-canonical-property.md)**